Breadcrumb

 - 2g.
 Working with radioactive materials / radiation producing machines

 - 2h.
-Disposing of chemical, radioactive & biohazardous waste
+Disposing of chemical, radioactive and biohazardous waste

 - 2i.
 Serving on committees